The most common mistakes when it comes to domains:

 - Owning the domain through the domain email itself (i.e. owning brixwork.com with ownership through info@brixwork.com - if the domain is expired or broken, there's no way to troubleshoot or receive emails since the entire email will most likely also crash)

-Best Practices
+Other Best Practices for Domains

 - Always keep all domains under one registrar (such as Namecheap.com or Godaddy.com - the more providers, the more confusing it can get).